1. Detergent choice

-Doing a separate prewash cycle removes the excess pee and poo from the nappies, so that the main wash is done in clean water which produces best results.
+A separate prewash cycle removes excess soiling from nappies, so that the main wash is done in clean water which produces best results.
 Loading does not matter for the pre wash cycle, only for the main wash cycle.

 Most ‘prewash’ functions on the washing machine don’t do a rinse and spin following the agitation part of the cycle, or remove the dirty water before the main wash.
 If the machine has a separate detergent compartment for prewash, agitates, removes the prewash water, rinses and spins, then try this function in addition to the main wash cycle, instead of a separate prewash cycle.
 If smells, stains or other issues occur, revert to a separate pre wash cycle.

 There is no need to dry nappies between pre wash, before main, just dry pail damp.
 If mould is or becomes an issue, hang over the side of the dry pail to dry out, then pail.

 A daily prewash cycle with detergent, reduces the likelihood of ammonia development and reduces smells in the laundry significantly.

 A daily prewash is particularly useful for:

-- Night nappies (in addition to a separate night nappy hand rinse, or can be put straight into a pre wash cycle in the morning, see Washing Night Nappies)
+- Night nappies (either in addition to a separate night nappy hand rinse, or can be put straight into a pre wash cycle in the morning, see Washing Night Nappies for more info)